 Pair with Chèvre from Round Mountain Creamery in Black Mountain

 Notes from Zeto Wines & Specialties: Plēb makes wine with local grapes and minimal intervention — no added sugar, colors, etc. — which results more balanced wine.
-This Chardonnay has a gracious staccato of white and brown spices on the palate, a refreshing accent, and a gentle creaminess.
+This blend has green apple, citrus, and aromatic notes, along with a gentle creaminess.

 Pair with Carolina Moon from Chapel Hill Creamery